Fundament-Software/scopes/doc/cpp_users.rst

 The value and type of the head controls whether the expression is dispatched to

-* A syntax macro (called a `sugar`), which has complete control over which, when and how remaining arguments will be expanded and evaluated, and can either return new symbolic lists to be expanded further, or a template IL.
+* A syntax macro (called a `sugar`), called at expansion time, which has complete control over which, when and how remaining arguments will be expanded and evaluated, and can either return new symbolic lists to be expanded further, or a template IL.
-* An IL macro (called a `spice`), which receives typed arguments and can generate new template IL to be specialized.
+* An IL macro (called a `spice`), called at compile time, which receives typed arguments and can generate new template IL to be specialized.
-* A call expression, equivalent to the ``head(argument1, ..., argumentN);`` syntax in C/C++.
+* A call expression, equivalent to the ``head(argument1, ..., argumentN);`` syntax in C/C++, called at runtime.

 As a result of this principle, there are no keywords in Scopes.
 Every single symbol can be rebound or deleted, globally or just for one scope.

 Scopes also supports wildcard syntax macros (wildcard sugars), which can be applied to either any expression or symbol before the expansion begins, and which can be used to implement exceptions to the head dispatch rule.

-One of these exceptions is infix notation.
+One of these exceptions for instance is infix notation support.

 Infix Expressions
 -----------------